aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 ```

 If you want to associate more than one provider of the same type with the identity pool, you can do so using User
-Pools, OpenIdConnect, or Saml.
-You can't attach more than one provider per external service directly to the identity
+Pools, OpenIdConnect, or SAML.
+You can't attach more than one provider per external service to the identity pool.
-pool.

 #### OpenId Connect and Saml